eml-eda/plinio/flexnas/methods/pit/README.md

     ```python
     exported_model = pit_model.arch_export()
     ```

-To see an end-to-end example you can consult the **TODO Tutorial**.

 ### Exclude layers from the optimization
 In general, when `plinio.PIT` is applied to a network all the [supported layers](#supported-layers) are automatically marked as optimizable.